The 27 Club: Tragic Stories of Addiction

 Jimi Hendrix is one of the most well-known members of the 27 Club.
 (Anton_Ivanov/Shutterstock)

-Many admire Hendrix for his guitar skills, with the Rock and Roll Hall of Fame calling him “arguably the greatest instrumentalist in the history of rock music.”
-He popularized many staples of rock and roll guitar playing, such as the wah-wah pedal and the use of amplifier feedback.
+Many admire Hendrix for his guitar skills, with the Rock and Roll Hall of Fame calling him, “arguably the greatest instrumentalist in the history of rock music.”
+He popularized many staples of rock and roll guitar playing, such as the wah-wah pedal and amplifier feedback.
 But his legacy is not just that of a musician or an alcoholic.
-While the world lost a great musician, Dannemann lost a lover, and many others lost a friend.
+While the world lost a great musician to the roster of the 27 Club, Dannemann lost a lover, and many others lost a friend.
 Such is the consequence of drug abuse.

 Janis Joplin